 Jean-Michel Basquiat, the first American artist of African descent to achieve international stardom, often referenced Africa or the African diaspora in his work.
 Take, for example, 1983′s “The Nile” (a painting that featured nods to Egyptian hieroglyphs, the Nile and the Nuba in Sudan) and “Gold Griot” (1984).
-So recently when I found a copy of Phoebe Hoban’s biography Basquiat: A Quick Killing in Art — first published in 1998 by Viking — around the house, I was curious to read about Basquait’s relationship with the continent.
-But I also wondered if Basquiat (born in Brooklyn, NY, and son of a Haitian immigrant father and Puerto Rican mother) ever visited there.
+So recently when I found a copy of Phoebe Hoban’s biography Basquiat: A Quick Killing in Art — first published in 1998 by Viking — lying around the house, I was curious to read about Basquait’s relationship with the continent.
+But I also wondered if Basquiat (born in Brooklyn, New York, and the son of a Haitian immigrant father and Puerto Rican mother) ever visited there.

-But back to my focus.
+But back to my interest.
 Basquiat, it seems, only traveled to the African continent once: an August 1986 trip for a show the art dealer Bruno Bischofberger had organized at the French Cultural Institute in Abidjan, the capital of Cote d’Ivoire.
 Hogan spends a few pages describing the visit.
 “It was Basquiat’s first and last trip to Africa,” writes Hoban.
 Bischofberger apparently had warned Basquiat (who was accompanied by his girlfriend Jennifer Goode) “… not to be disappointed that there were paved streets and skyscrapers in Abidjan, not just people living in primitive huts.”
 Writes Hoban:

 ‘He [Basquait] was hoping that very unsophisticated African people would see his show,’ said Bischofberger.
 ‘But everyone was invited there by the government, and there were three or four of the most famous artists in the country, and people who had been trained in Paris.
 It was not the man in the street who got to see Jean-Michel’s work.’